dylanlan/dylanlan.github.io/name-lottery.md

 #### More Rules...

-- Any verified players that are wanting to create their first Aisling can request a name without needing to wait the full week!
+- Any new players that are wanting to create their first Aisling can request a name without needing to wait the full week!
 - Only request a single name per week, please
 - Please only request a name if you have actual plans to use it, at some point.
 I want to discourage excessive hoarding without using, like I've done :(
-- If a name goes unclaimed for more than 3 weeks in a row, it will get archived to an "uninteresting" list.

 Note: most lottery Aislings will have been born around the 108th deoch (which was after the last name purge happened), and will still be a level 1 peasant.